 Jahari Dance Troupe

-Since its inception the Jahari Dance Troupe has performed at various university campuses, secondary schools and community centers throughout the Midwest.
+Since its inception, the troupe has performed at various university campuses, secondary schools and community centers throughout the Midwest.
 The dancers have been involved with cultural exchange programs with similar dance companies in the region.
-The Troupe has been a guest performer for civic programs in Gary, Kokomo and Indianapolis, Indiana; Danville, Illinois and the Greater Lafayette area.

-Jahari's credits include performances with African Dancer Kwame Botwey and Ethnomusicologist W. Komla Amoaku in "Roots Africana" and the premiere of choreographer Joseph Holmes’ "Jonestown".
-Jahari is a perennial crowd pleaser in the Black Cultural Center’s Annual Cultural Arts Festival held every December.
-Jahari performs throughout the school year primarily during the months of October, November, January, February, and March.
-They host their home season during the month of April.
+Jahari's credits include performances with African dancer Kwame Botwey and ethnomusicologist W. Komla Amoaku in "Roots Africana," and the premiere of choreographer Joseph Holmes's "Jonestown."
+Jahari performs primarily in October, November, January, February and March.
+The group hosts its home season in April.

-The Jahari Dance Troupe is dance at its best.
-It is the true expression of the African American experience from African to hip-hop.
-Most of Jahari's works are laced with personality and style.
-The Jahari Dance Troupe strives to provide excellent aesthetic and kinesthetic awareness to its audience and participants alike.
+Jahari is the true expression of the African American experience from African to hip-hop.
+Jahari's work is often laced with personality and style.
+The troupe strives to provide excellent aesthetic and kinesthetic awareness to its audience and participants alike.

-The Purdue Jahari is sponsored by the Black Cultural Center.
-They are available for concert appearances for schools, churches and civic organizations.
+The troupe is available to make concert appearances for schools, churches and civic organizations.
 A performance fee is required to cover expenses.
 Persons interested in engaging the Jahari are encouraged to confirm arrangements at least three months in advance.
-As a reminder, the Jahari is available in October, November, February and March.